ajith1234/CTEC3905-Website/README.md

 # Design

 My Website is a Dashboard/Homepage that I can use.
-As such I wanted to make sure that the page is single page application, due to the nature of the site.
+As such I wanted to make sure that the page is an single page application, due to the nature of the site.
 The site will only have my attention for a mintue at max whilst I navigate to another page.
 Here is a quick sketch of what I planned to create at the begining

 ![Alt text](imgs/design.jpeg)